dalealleshouse/software-simplicity/README.md

 - The price of reliability is the pursuit of the utmost simplicity— Tony Hoare

 Axiom #1 of software engineering:
-> Every programmer primary goal should be to write the simplest possible program
+> Every programmer's primary goal should be to create the simplest possible
-> which solves the problem.
+> software which solves the problem.

-Unfortunately, this axiom well known yet seldom understood
+Unfortunately, this axiom is well known yet seldom fully understood.
+The goal of this piece is to cultivate complexity acumen.

 ## What is Complexity

 The first rule of constructing logical arguments: clear definition of terms

-> Complexity is anything related to the structure of a software system that makes
-> it hard to understand and modify
-> - *A Philosophy of Software Design* by John Ousterhout

 Two Types of Complexity (as defined by Fred Brooks and later augmented by Ben Moseley and Peter Marks)